 We were founded in 1978 as a Washington corporation.
-In 2002, we reincorporated in Delaware and, on April 29, 2005, we reincorporated back to Washington.
+In 2002, we reincorporated in Delaware and, immediately prior to this offering, we reincorporated back to Washington.
 Our principal executive offices are located at 6300 Merrill Creek Parkway, Suite B, Everett, WA 98203.
 Our telephone number is (425) 551-1500 and our principal website address is www.zumiez.com.
 The information contained on our website does not constitute part of, nor is it incorporated into, this prospectus.

 Through and including December 31, 2002, our fiscal year ended on December 31 and was the same as the calendar year.
 After December 31, 2002, we changed our fiscal year to end on the Saturday closest to January 31.
 As a result of this change in our fiscal year, our financial statements included elsewhere in this prospectus include our statement of operations for the one month period ended February 1, 2003, which was the one month transition period following the end of fiscal 2002 and prior to the beginning of fiscal 2003.
 Information in this prospectus regarding the compound annual growth rates of our net sales, net sales per store and operating profit, as well as the annual percentage changes in our comparable store net sales and other data regarding changes in our results of operations, for periods encompassing fiscal 2002 and fiscal 2003 do not take into account the one month transition period.
-In this prospectus, we refer to our fiscal year ended January 31, 2004 as "fiscal 2003" and to our fiscal year ended January 29, 2005 as "fiscal 2004," and we refer to the twenty-six week periods ended July 31, 2004 and July 30, 2005 as the "six month" periods ended on those dates.
+In this prospectus, we refer to our fiscal year ended January 31, 2004 as "fiscal 2003" and to our fiscal year ended January 29, 2005 as "fiscal 2004."